 Pesticides are designed to kill insects, and they do so indiscriminately.
-If you spray a plant to kill aphids, any other insect that is exposed to the spray or its lingering residue will also be killed.
-If you spray your lawn to kill grubs, the pesticides will also kill ground-nesting bees.
+If you spray a plant to kill aphids, any other insect that is exposed to the spray, or its lingering residue, will also be killed.
+If you spray your lawn to kill grubs, you will also kill ground-nesting bees.

-Since honeybees live in managed hives and can travel long distances to flowers, agricultural pesticides are usually sprayed when they have returned to their hives, or when their hives have been transported to another site altogether.
-Since many native bees live in the ground, and most live close to their floral resources, pesticides effect native bees more than honeybees.
-This Science Daily article “Pesticides influence ground-nesting bee development and longevity” summarizes these findings in a recent study.
+Since honeybees live in managed hives and can travel long distances to flowers, agricultural pesticides are usually sprayed when honeybees have returned to their hives, or after their hives have been transported to another site altogether.
+Since many native bees live in the ground and close to their floral resources (that are being sprayed), native bees more likely to be subjected to chemical sprays and harmed.
+(Pesticides influence ground-nesting bee development and longevity)

 Is that insect actually a problem?

 I no longer automatically consider insects to be a pests in my garden.
 First, if I see an unfamiliar bug, I try to identify it.
 I’ve learned about lots of interesting insect visitors this way.
 Consult BugGuide, or Google a rough description, such as ‘red and black beetle on milkweed’.
 With a bit of research, I learned that the red and black beetle in my milkweed patch wasn’t destructive; it was actually a native Milkweed Beetle that eats the plentiful seeds of milkweed plants.